saverecs/SaverECS/README.md

 ```

-- 	The SMT formula generated from the PI controller of DC motor in SMT-LIB2 fomat for `k=0` is the following (in prefix format):
+- 	The SMT formula generated from the PI controller of DC motor in SMT-LIB2 fomat for `k=0` is the following (in prefix format).
+We perform this conversion of C-Program into SMT encoding by using Clang/LLVM library.
+Therefore, we see a number of extra variables which are introduced by the library in order to formulate an equivalent SSA of the input C-program.

 		(ite (< (+ (* (- 1 state_angVal_0 ) 40 ) (+ (- 1 state_angVal_0 ) state_error_i_previous_0 ) ) -20 )
 		(= .add3_0 -20 )(= .add3_0 (+ (* (- 1 state_angVal_0 ) 40 ) (+ (- 1 state_angVal_0 ) state_error_i_previous_0 ) ) ) )
 		(ite (> (+ (* (- 1 state_angVal_0 ) 40 ) (+ (- 1 state_angVal_0 ) state_error_i_previous_0 ) ) 20 ) (= pid_op.0_0 20 )(= pid_op.0_0 .add3_0 ) )
 		(= next_voltage_1 pid_op.0_0 )
 		(= state_error_i_previous_1 (+ (- 1 state_angVal_0 ) state_error_i_previous_0 ) )

 3. The Configuration file  :